This is the District 06 Beginners Guide to General Service.

 Groups in Alcoholics Anonymous (A.A.) are organized into districts, districts belong to an Area, and ultimately the Areas are represented at the General Service Office (GSO) in New York City.
 District 6 falls in Area 83.

 A district is simply a geographical area containing the right number of groups – right in terms of the committee member’s ability to keep in frequent touch with them, to learn their problems, and to find ways to contribute to their growth and well-being.
 For a map of District 6 see below.

 The number of groups per district varies widely, from as few as five in a rural district to 90 or more in a metropolitan district.
 Population density and the geographic size of the district, which will affect the ability of the district committee member (D.C.M.) to communicate with the groups, would be key factors determining the number of groups a district will have.

 District 06 Map

 District 06 normally meets on the third Wednesday of every month at 7:00 pm at the Central Lions Room, Mississauga Valley Community Centre, 1275 Mississauga Valley Blvd., Mississauga, ON L5A 3R8.

 The General Services Representative (G.S.R.)

-The G.S.R. has the job of linking his or her group with A.A. as a whole.
-The G.S.R. represents the voice of the group conscience, reporting the group’s thoughts to the district committee member, who passes them on to the delegate, who passes them on to the Conference.
+A GSR is the group representative at the District.
+He or she links his or her group with A.A. as a whole and represents the voice of the group conscience.
+The GSR reports the group’s thoughts to the district committee member, who passes these on to the Area delegate, who passes them on to the GSO Conference.
 This communication is a two-way street, making the G.S.R. responsible for bringing back to the group Conference Actions that affect A.A. unity, health, and growth.
 Only when a G.S.R. keeps the group informed and communicates the group conscience, can the Conference truly act for A.A. as a whole.

 Financial Support: Current experience indicates that many groups provide financial support for their general service representatives to attend service functions, as do some Districts.